Hike to Eagle Falls & Lake

 Lake Tahoe › Eagle Falls & Lake

 Eagle Falls Trail is located off Highway 89 and is surrounded by some of the most beautiful landscapes in California.
-Eagle Falls is one of the most popular short hikes in Lake Tahoe because of its beautiful cascading waterfalls, lush green scenery and trees.
-Alongside one of the most blue pristine lakes in California, hikers on Eagle Falls will see the delightful sights of cascading waterfalls, lush green mountain scenery and tall pine trees.
+Eagle Falls is one of the most popular short hikes in Lake Tahoe because of its beautiful cascading waterfalls, lush green scenery, and trees.
+Alongside one of the bluest pristine lakes in California, hikers on Eagle Falls will see the delightful sights of cascading waterfalls, lush green mountain scenery, and tall pine trees.
 Year-round Eagle Falls Trail offers hikers an unforgettable outdoor experience filled with breathtaking views.
-This hike is a great option for those who may be short on time or are not ready for a strenuous hike, but still want to see Tahoe's magnificent terrain.
+This hike is a great option for those who may be short on time or are not ready for a strenuous hike but still want to see Tahoe's magnificent terrain.
 The Eagle Falls hike is approximately two miles round trip from the trailhead and can be completed under an hour depending on the pace of the hiker.

 If you're hiking to these falls during the winter, you're in for a treat with snow the surrounding the falls - but, be careful.
 A large part of the hike to the falls is in the shade, so you'll want to bring trekking poles if you have them.

 - Hiking shoes or boots

 Please respect the places you find on The Outbound.

 Always practice Leave No Trace ethics on your adventures.
 Be aware of local regulations and don't damage these amazing places for the sake of a photograph.
 Learn More

 Eagle Falls can be crowded on the weekends.
 I would recommend to arrive early in the morning for better parking.
 If you're going to hike beyond the falls be sure to fill out a wilderness permit along with $5 for parking.

 Hike to Hollow Falls

 Lake Tahoe / Hollow Falls Trailhead